Menu

 And in high-demand areas, a minimum bid probably won’t get you any rentals at all.
 SpareFoot is incentivized to show the storage facilities that make them the most money.

-You’re likely to end up paying 3-4x the value of a unit to get a rental.
+You may end up paying 3-4x the value of a unit to get a rental.
 If that rental stays for a year, fantastic.
 If they only stay for two months, you lost a significant bit of cash while also tying up a storage unit and paying a manager to clean it.

 In summary, SpareFoot works, but it’s expensive.